steltenpower/PowerGists/animation.md

 ``**``: make sure to look into the de facto standard for version control (of collections of files to be edited by groups): [git](https://thenewstack.io/tutorial-git-for-absolutely-everyone/)

+``***``: Working more data-driven will get errors noticed more often.
+Have responsibility and automatic checks on many levels for a grown-up information management.
+Start with spell checkers everywhere.

-``***``: If your institution really wants open science, it also provides you with both a public and an internal way of (web)serving the most succesfull open format (HTML), right?
+``****``: If your institution really wants open science, it also provides you with both a public and an internal way of (web)serving the most succesfull open format (HTML), right?
 RIGHT?

 What this fundamentally means for the quality and range of science: ["The scientific paper is obsolete"](https://www.theatlantic.com/science/archive/2018/04/the-scientific-paper-is-obsolete/556676/), The Atlantic, APRIL 5, 2018